 Entry places to the SALP are strictly limited.

-Please note we currently do NOT have any places available in the program for 2020 or 2021.
+Please note we currently do NOT have any places available in the program for Year 7, Year 8, Year 9 or Year 10 in 2023.

-Parents/carers that have a child enrolled in the Alkimos Primary School SALP will have the option of continuing in the program through to secondary schooling, as Alkimos College is the partnering SALP secondary school
+Parents/carers that have a child enrolled in the Alkimos Primary School SALP will have the option of continuing in the program through to secondary schooling, as Alkimos College is the partnering SALP secondary school.
+However they must also complete all the necessary forms including the Expression of Interest Form and Enrolment forms as above and still meet the eligibility criteria for the program.

 Need assessments for eligible students will be evaluated across multiple modes; including informal and formal observations by the Program Coordinator (observation of the student in their current primary school), school reports, Individual Education Plans (IEPs), NAPLAN results and Individual Behaviour Plans (IBPs), will all be taken into consideration.